iqtree/iqtree.github.io/doc/Polymorphism-aware models.md

-- One headerline that specifies the file as counts file and states the number of populations as well as the number of sites (separated by whitespace).
+- One headerline that specifies the file as counts file and states the number of populations as well as the number of sites (separated by white space).

-- A second headerline with whitespace separated headers: CRHOM (chromosome), POS (position) and sequence names.
+- A second headerline with white space separated headers: CRHOM (chromosome), POS (position) and sequence names.

 - Many lines with counts of A, C, G and T bases and their respective